datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 You are in the `dental` repository.
 Use a single command to see the changes to `report.txt`.
-How many different sets of changes have been made to this file?
+How many different sets of changes have been made to this file (i.e., how many different hashes show up in the first column of the output)?

 *** =instructions
 - 1.